Commissioners

 Ángel Reyna

-Dr. Ángel Reyna began his service in 2022.
+Dr. Ángel Reyna began his service on the Commission in 2022.
 He is President of Madera Community College.
 In May 2019, Dr. Reyna was hired as founding president to lead the institution through Initial Accreditation to become the fourth college within the State Center Community College District (SCCCD).
 As President, he worked with faculty, staff, and students to establish Madera Community College’s inaugural Mission, Vision, Values, Educational Master Plan, Strategic Plan, and Governance Structure, and re-imagined the organizational structure to support an equity-minded campus culture.
 He has taken on leadership roles related to equity and anti-racism within SCCCD and the California community college system, for which he serves on the statewide CEO Racial Equity and Inclusive Excellence Taskforce.
 Dr. Reyna’s career includes nearly 8 years as an elected official for the City of Mabton (Washington State) including three and a half years as mayor.
 His prior roles in higher education include Vice President of Instruction at Renton Technical College where he also chaired the Diversity, Equity, and Inclusion Council; Dean of Workforce Education at Walla Walla Community College; and Director for Workforce Education and ESL Adjunct Instructor at Yakima Valley Community College.
 He served on the Washington State Community and Technical Colleges’ Cross-Institutional Faculty of Color Mentorship Advisory Board, Washington Workforce Education Council, and Washington State Board of Health, and he founded a statewide leadership program for aspiring administrators of color.
 Dr. Reyna holds an Ed.D. in Organizational Leadership, from Northeastern University; and a Master’s in Education Leadership and a B.A. in History Education, both from Washington State University.

 Jeff Stearns